The Piano Teacher (film): Development

-Burberry trench coats were selected for costumes.
+Erika is frequently seen wearing a Burberry car coat.

 The film is based on the 1983 novel The Piano Teacher by Elfriede Jelinek, who won the 2004 Nobel Prize in Literature.
 Director Michael Haneke read The Piano Teacher when it was published and aspired to adapt it to transition from making television films to cinema.
 However, Haneke learned Jelinek and Valie Export had already adapted a screenplay, a project aborted due to lack of investment.
 Jelinek later abandoned hope for a film version before selling the rights to Paulus Manker, who asked Haneke to adapt the screenplay, though Haneke would not be the director.
 Manker did not secure a budget, so the producer asked Haneke to direct.

 Haneke agreed to take over the directorial helm, though the screenplay had been written with Manker's direction in mind, only if Isabelle Huppert was the star.
 Haneke also reorganised the novel's story, and developed the characters of Anna Schober and her mother to mirror the Kohuts' mother–daughter relationship at a past stage.
 In pre-production, Haneke followed Jelinek's choices in costumes, including pleated skirts and Burberry trench coats common in Vienna conservatories.